dermatthes/FHtml/README.md

             ->input("@type=text @value=?", $someUnescapedValue);
 ```

-yeah: Your PHP-code is shorter!
+yeah: Your PHP-code is shorter than the raw html!
 And proper indention is done as well:

 ```
 <!-- Output: -->